The Famous Five (Canada): Louise McKinney

 Louise McKinney became one of the first two women elected to a legislature in the British Empire, and the first to take her seat.
-She was a founder of the Woman's Christian Temperance Union in Alberta and the West – she served as the organization's vice-president for more than 22 years beginning in 1906 – and regularly attended World Meetings of the WCTU.
+She was a founder of the Woman's Christian Temperance Union in Alberta and the West – she was the organization's vice-president for more than 22 years beginning in 1906 – and regularly attended World Meetings of the WCTU.
 She signed the appeal to the Privy Council in 1929.
 In 1931, she became president of the Canadian Union, Woman's Christian Temperance Union.
 McKinney was also named to be Commissioner for the first General Council of the United Church of Canada, and was the only woman to sign the Basis of Union.

 Emily Murphy

 Emily Murphy stood out among the Famous Five, as she was the British Empire's first female judge.
 Emily was appointed to the office of Magistrate of the Edmonton Juvenile Court in 1916, and later became the magistrate of the newly created Women's Court.
 At the time, no woman had held such a position, and many men objected.

 During her career as a writer, Murphy used the pen name "Janey Canuck".
 In 1922, she wrote The Black Candle which detailed her beliefs on race and drug use in Canada and strongly influenced the drug policy of the day.

 In 1958, the Government of Canada had named Emily Murphy a Person of Nation Historic Significance.
 Several decades even after the Person's case, the Senate of Canada had voted to acknowledge the five women in the “Famous Five” as honorary senators.